 Private: Wealth in a changing world

-January was yet another interesting month for the U.S. Unemployment came in at 4%, ticking down from December’s 4.1% (still decent for businesses looking for help and near historical lows).
-Inflation (CPI) ticked up a little year over year to 3% in January versus the prior month of 2.9% (housing and used cars still holding us up) and still in the right direction for the Fed’s target of 2% vs highs of 9.1% in 2022.
-We could see interest rates drop by as much as 1.5% by the end of the year as the economy continues to slowly expand.
-The economy has continued to expand and GDP (gross domestic product) for the 4th quarter of 2024 came in at 29.7 trillion dollars, only 12 trillion +/- dollars ahead of the next largest economy (not too shabby). https://fred.stlouisfed.org/series/GDP
+February was yet another interesting month for the U.S. Unemployment came in at 4.1%, ticking up a bit from January’s 4% (still decent for businesses looking for help and near historical lows).
+Inflation (CPI) ticked up a little year over year to 2.8% in February versus the prior month of 3% (experts said this wouldn’t happen for years, odd) and still in the right direction for the Fed’s target of 2% vs highs of 9.1% in 2022.
+We could see mortgage interest rates drop by as much as 1% by the end of the year as the economy continues to slowly expand.
+The talking heads are at it again.

 On the international front, thoughts of recession are still out there, and we are seeing some signs of stability with some growth here and there.
-The Eurozone’s PMI Composite in January ticked up to 50.2 up from the prior month (up again is even better), PPI (producer price index) year over year was flat in December (a good sign for inflation slowing), and Retail Sales year over year for December was up 1.9% (a good sign the economy is starting to thaw).
-In Asia Pacific economies: Japan’s PMI Manufacturing came in at 48.7 for January down from the prior month by .1 (a .1 decrease may not need worry).
-China’s PMI Manufacturing for January came in at 50.1 down .4 (above 50 means growth) and the CPI (inflation) came in at .5% year over year for January (slowing inflation can be good for everyone).
-Australia’s Business Confidence leaped to 4 for January versus -2.1 the prior month (that has to be a good sign).
+The Eurozone’s GDP for the 4th quarter came in at 1.2% year over year (looks like growth is back in the game), CPI Flash (inflation) year over year for February notched down to 2.4% (good to see inflation continuing to slow all over the globe), and Unemployment stayed the same at 6.2% for January (a decent number historically).
+In Asia Pacific economies: Japan’s PMI Services came in at 53.7 for February (wuh, whoooo! above 50) and GDP for the 4th quarter came in at 1.1% (positive is good).
+China’s PMI Service for February came in at 51.4 (above 50 means growth) and the CPI (inflation) came in at -.7% year over year for February (slowing inflation can be good for everyone).
+Australia’s GDP (how the economy is doing) for the for the 4th quarter came in at 1.3% year over year jumping from the prior quarter of .78%, (looks like we are getting growth around the globe).
 As a result of U.S. companies deriving 40% +/- of earnings from outside this country and the current strength of the U.S. economy, I still feel investment in stocks will continue to favor the U.S. in the coming months with most markets outside the U.S. continuing to play catch up.

-The market (measured by the S&P 500 ETF, SPY) was up a massive 2.69% +/- in January, reversing December’s -2.73% +/-, and up 2.69% +/- for the year/2025 (What a start to the year!).
-I still feel that markets are valued a little high and expect heightened volatility, but valuations are still lower than levels experienced in 2021.
+The market (measured by the S&P 500 ETF, SPY) settled down -1.27% +/- in February, cutting into January’s 2.69+/-, and up 1.38% +/- for 2025 (Still, a pretty good start to the year!).
+Markets are definitely more attractive with upside back in view, and valuations lower than levels experienced in 2021.
 At AWMS, we still own equities/stocks for the same reasons we always have for their long-term growth and consistent dividend cash flow.
 Although markets can be volatile at times, dividend and interest payments continue to pour in like Victoria Falls.

 Please continue to make healthy decisions like washing your hands, getting plenty of sleep, eating balanced meals, staying hydrated, and taking a stroll if you feel like it.
 Reach out to a friend or loved one and have a great conversation.